PlasmaPy/PlasmaPy/docs/particles/particle_class.rst

 Custom particles
 ================

-There are many occasions where we might want to represent a particle that does not correspond to an exact ion or fundamental particle.
-For example, we might want a particle that represents an ion that represents the mean ionization level or a simple representation of a molecule.
-On these occasions, we can use |CustomParticle|.

-We can create a |CustomParticle| by providing it with a charge, mass, and/or a symbol. |CustomParticle| has many of the same attributes as
+We can use |CustomParticle| to create particle objects with a mass, charge, and/or symbol that we provide.
+The mass and charge must be
-|Particle|, and can often be used interchangeably.
+|Quantity| objects from `astropy.units`.

 >>> import astropy.units as u
 >>> from plasmapy.particles import CustomParticle
->>> cp = CustomParticle(
-...     mass = 9.3e-26 * u.kg,
-...     charge = 1.5e-18 * u.C,
-...     symbol = "Fe 9.5+",
+>>> cp = CustomParticle(mass = 9.3e-26 * u.kg, charge = 1.5e-18 * u.C, symbol = "Fe 9.5+")

-... )
-...
+|CustomParticle| has many of the same attributes and methods as
+|Particle|, and can often be used interchangeably.

 >>> cp.charge
 <Quantity 1.52e-18 C>
 >>> cp.mass